CAIDA/bgpstream-tma-phdschool/exercise-5-path-sanitization/README.md

 from `route-views2` between 00:00 and 01:00 on Jan 15th 2017.

-1. Replace the community-processing code with code that splits the AS path into hops -- you can split the string on the space character (see the note below).
+1. Replace the community-processing code with code that splits the AS path into hops -- you can split the string on the space character (but see the note at the end of this page).

 1. Once you have a list of AS hops, process them to find occurrences of prepending (adjacent, repeated ASNs).